krrrcks/krrrcks.github.io/_src/posts/2015-08-27-how-to-run-racket-on-the-raspberry-pi-2.markdown

-	Title: "How to run Racket on the Raspberry Pi 2"
+	Title: How to run Racket on the Raspberry Pi 2
 	Date: 2015-08-27T13:25:45
 	Tags: IT, Lisp, Racket